Engineered wood: Densified wood

+Delignified wood

 Removing lignin from wood has several other applications, apart from providing structural advantages.
 Delignification alters the mechanical, thermal, optical, fluidic and ionic properties and functions of the natural wood and is an effective approach to regulating its thermal properties, as it removes the thermally conductive lignin component, while generating a large number of nanopores in the cell walls which help reduce temperature change.
 Delignified wood reflects most incident light and appears white in color.
-White wood (also known as “nanowood”) has high reflection haze, as well as high emissivity in the infrared wavelengths.
+White wood (also known as nanowood) has high reflection haze, as well as high emissivity in the infrared wavelengths.
 These two characteristics generate a passive radiative cooling effect, with an average cooling power of 53 W⋅m^{−2} over a 24-hour period, meaning that this wood does not "absorb" heat and therefore only emits the heat embedded in it.
 Moreover, white wood not only possesses a lower thermal conductivity than natural wood, and it has better thermal performance than most commercially available insulating materials.
 The modification of the mesoporous structure of the wood is responsible for the changes in wood performance.

 White wood can also be put through a compression process, similar to the process mentioned for densified wood, which increases its mechanical performance compared to natural wood (8.7 times higher in tensile strength and 10 times higher in toughness).
 The thermal and structural advantages of nanowood make it an attractive material for energy-efficient building construction.
-However, the changes made in the wood’s structural properties, like the increase in structural porosity and the partially isolated cellulose nanofibrils, damage the material’s mechanical robustness.
+However, the changes made in the wood's structural properties, like the increase in structural porosity and the partially isolated cellulose nanofibrils, damage the material's mechanical robustness.
 To deal with this issue, several strategies have been proposed, with one being to further densify the structure, and another to use cross-linking.
 Other suggestions include hybridizing natural wood with other organic particles and polymers to enhance its thermal insulation performance.